Why Substantive Content in B2B Marketing Works - Rare Bird, Inc.

 Buying Committees Demand Varied Content Types

-The SEO Foundation Still Matters
+The SEO Foundation: Why It Still Matters

 The numbers reinforce this pattern.
 Top-ranking results average 1,447 words—a similar length to what Hubspot reports at the “average” length for a blog post today—which is one reason we often recommend a pillar page strategy to many of our B2B clients.
 Richly detailed and engaging content educates buyers, but more importantly, it helps to get them to your website in the first place.
-With AI-provided answers leading to the rise of Answer Engine Optimization (AEO) over the last few years, we’ve found that it’s useful to continue to write for humans first.
-Traditional SEO targets specific keywords, while AEO aims to answer a cluster of related questions.
-Putting the human reader at the center of any content approach is still the right move.

 Sales Teams Need Reference Materials